 Types of Requirements in Software Engineering

 Any project starts with an idea and a range of criteria to be met.
-The requirements outline the features a product should have in order to address the needs of both parties — business and end-user.
+The requirements outline the features a product should have in order to address your needs.

 First, all the requirements can be divided into three main categories that describe the business, user, and system guidelines.

-Business requirements describe the high-level goals of the company and stakeholders’ vision of what the software should do in terms of their business.
+Business requirements describe the high-level goals of the company and stakeholders’ vision of what the solution should do.

 User requirements define what users can do with the system, their needs, and a list of activities they expect to perform.